 I am a marine eco-physiologist working at Åbo Akademi University in Turku, Finland.
 I am fascinated by the sea and the interactions species have among each other.
 I particularly look into the underwater environment with a view for the plentiful scales at which processes occur, from small-scale and short term processes to large-scale and long-term changes.

 My current research focuses on the impacts of environmental variability and extreme climatic events, such as marine heatwaves, on benthic marine communities.
-Here, I have developed novel infrastructure and new approaches in order to address the complexity of variable environments in a climate change context.
-I apply approaches from eco-physiology to testing entire marine communities in response of multiple and fluctuating climate change drivers.
+Here, I have developed novel infrastructure and new approaches addressing the complexity of variable environments in a climate change context.
+I apply approaches from eco-physiology to testing entire communities in response of multiple and fluctuating climate change drivers.

 Within The Sea, a recently launched research profile at Åbo Akademi University, I aim to investigate the role of extreme climatic events within the Archipelago Sea, their perception in society, and measures that may help mediate their negative impacts on the underwater ecosystem.